k2view-academy/K2View-Academy/articles/13_LUDB_viewer_and_studio_debug_capabilities/04_breakpoints_panel.md

 Double-click on the breakpoint in the panel to bring the related file to the front.

-If the breakpoints panel displays several flows with the same name that belong to different [Logical Units](/articles/03_logical_units/01_LU_overview/md), the double-click will open the first of these flows with the same name.
-This might not be the correct one, so it is recommended to use differing names for flows.
+Known limitation: if the breakpoints panel displays several flows with the same name that belong to different [Logical Units](/articles/03_logical_units/01_LU_overview/md), the double-click will open the first flow with such name that it finds (now necessarily the correct one).

 [![Previous](/articles/images/Previous.png)](03_debug_table_population.md)